-Being a mom of young children during the holiday season can mean very busy, sometimes chaotic, days.
+Being a parent of young children during the holiday season can mean very busy — sometimes chaotic — days.
 This is supposed to be a wonderful time of year, not stressful.

 How do you find time to workout with all the "to-dos" that come this time of year, stay calm and still spend quality time with your family?

 Here are four tips I found have helped me through the holiday season.

 Set a Realistic Goal:Knowing it's a busy time of year, you may need to revise your workout plan.
 Think quality rather than quantity.
 My goal for the next two months is to try to work out 3 days a week, for 45-60 minutes.